getappbox/AppBox-iOSAppsWirelessInstallation/docs/CommandLineInterface/index.md

    - Ensure IPA file is valid and not corrupted

 ### Getting Help
 For additional help and support:
 - Run `appboxcli --help` for command-line options
 - Visit the [AppBox Documentation](https://docs.getappbox.com)
 - Report issues on [GitHub](https://github.com/getappbox/AppBox-iOSAppsWirelessInstallation/issues)

-The AppBox CLI tool provides a powerful and flexible way to automate your iOS app distribution workflow, making it easy to integrate with any development and deployment process.